MarkLaVenia/rockr/README.md

     registries of [Metal Archives](https://www.metal-archives.com/).
 It
-    has been half-joked that it would be great if someone could figure out how to link metal-archives with [ORCID](https://orcid.org/), to facilitate comprehensive incorporation of our professional activity and published works.
-On this thought, I propose the development of `metalorcid`; an `R` package for integrating metal-archives with ORCID.
+    has been half-joked that it would be great if someone could figure out how to link metal-archives with [ORCID](https://orcid.org/), to facilitate a comprehensive incorporation of our professional activity and published works.
+On this thought, I propose the development of `metalORCID`; an `R` package for integrating metal-archives with ORCID.

       - Already, [ORCID](https://orcid.org/) integrates with other
         applications like Scopus and Publons and there is an [ORCID Developer Tool](https://orcid.org/developer-tools) that appears
-        like it would support such an endeavor.
+        like it would support the development of a `metalORCID` integration.
 Thus, this doesn’t look like a far-out proposal.

-The ideas generated above are only a sample of developments that might be pursued in associations with a `rockr`/`rockrverse` package. <br>
+The ideas generated above are only a sample of developments that might be pursued in associations with a `rockr` package. <br>

 > Consider this as an open invitation for all collaborators interested
 > in pursuing any of these or other development ideas for a prospective
-> `rockr` package.
+> `rockr`/`rockrverse` package.

 <br> [top of page](#top%20of%20page) <br><br>